godspeedsystems/gs-documentation/docs/microservices-framework/authorization/authz-usecases.md

 ## Introduction
 - Authorization is a crucial component of access control, determining who can access what resources and perform specific actions.
 - Authorization in the microservice framework works at two levels: one at the event itself and the second at the task and datasource level.
 It supports multi-level tenancy using Attribute-Based Access Control (ABAC) in addition to plain Role-Based Access Control (RBAC).
+ABAC is often more suited for complex and dynamic multi-tenant access.
 - The GSCloudEvent.user object is populated by the event source plugin or as a task in the authz workflow.
 Subsequently, the remaining authz workflow tasks can access this information, enrich it, and utilize it for further authorization logic.

 <!-- <img src="https://res.cloudinary.com/dsvdiwazh/image/upload/v1704787940/authorization_fbj562.jpg" alt="event types" /> -->